-Trump and Trudeau discuss detained Canadians in China
+White House calls detentions of Canadians in China unlawful

-TORONTO (AP) - Canadian Prime Minister Justin Trudeau’s office says Trudeau and U.S. President Donald Trump have agreed to continue to seek the release of two Canadians detained in China in apparent retaliation for the arrest of a top Chinese tech executive.
+TORONTO (AP) - The White House is calling the detentions of two Canadians in China unlawful and Canadian Prime Minister Justin Trudeau and President Donald Trump have agreed to continue to seek their release, officials said Monday.

+China grabbed the Canadians in apparent retaliation for the arrest of a top Chinese tech executive last month.
+Trudeau spoke to Trump in a phone call Monday.

+“President Trump spoke with Canadian Prime Minister Justin Trudeau today, during which the two discussed the unlawful detention of two Canadian citizens in China as well as bilateral trade issues,” White House Press Secretary Sarah Huckabee Sanders said in a statement.

+The White House hasn’t spoken publicly about the detained Canadians until now.
+U.S. Secretary of State Mike Pompeo and a State Department spokesman previously called for their release.

-Trudeau spoke to Trump on Monday and his office says he thanked Trump for strong U.S. statements “in response to the arbitrary detention of two Canadians in China.”
+“The Prime Minister thanked the President for the strong statements of support by the United States in response to the arbitrary detention of two Canadians in China.
+The two leaders agreed to continue to seek their release,” Trudeau’s office said in a summary of the call.

-The two also spoke about the U.S. extradition request of Huawei executive Meng Wanzhou who was arrested while changing planes in Vancouver on Dec.
-1. Meng faces fraud charges in the U.S.

-Nine days later, the Chinese detained Canadian ex-diplomat Michael Kovrig and entrepreneur Michael Spavor on vague allegations of “engaging in activities that endanger the national security” of China.
+The Chinese detained Canadian ex-diplomat Michael Kovrig and entrepreneur Michael Spavor last month on vague allegations of “engaging in activities that endanger the national security” of China.

+The arrests came after Meng Wanzhou, the chief financial officer of Chinese telecommunications giant Huawei, was arrested in Canada on Dec.
+1 at the request of the United States, which wants her extradited to face charges that she and her company misled banks about the company’s business dealings in Iran.

+Trudeau and Trump spoke about the U.S. extradition request and “they reaffirmed the importance of respecting judicial independence and the rule of law,” Trudeau’s office said.

 Copyright © 2019 The Washington Times, LLC.